 Motorcycles do not offer the same type of protection that passenger cars, light trucks, and large trucks do and motorcyclists are much more prone to suffer serious injuries after a crash.
 If you or a loved one has been injured in a motorcycle accident, the victim may be entitled to compensation for medical bills, lost wages, property damage, and more.

-For a free evaluation of your case, simply fill out the ‘FREE CASE REVIEW’ form to your right – it’s 100% confidential.
+For a free evaluation of your case by a personal injury attorney at our law firm, simply fill out the ‘FREE CASE REVIEW’ form to your right – it’s 100% confidential.

 There are more than 570,000 motorcycles registered in the state of Florida and approximately 13% are driven in Broward, Palm Beach, and Martin counties.
 There are four main types of motorcycles and then further subsets of motorcycles.